abemscac/pies-doc/docs/vue3/define-a-component.md

         console.log('I am mounted!')
       })

-      // Return an object with all of the "things" you want to expose to <template>. return {
+      // Return an object with all of the properties you want to expose to <template>. return {
         name,
         ageAfter3years,